Antoni Lange: Life

-At the beginning of the 20th century he withdrew from public life and became lonely and forgotten.
+At the beginning of the 20th century, he withdrew from public life and became lonely and forgotten.
 He collected his last poems in notebooks and never allowed anyone to publish them.

 Lange's prestige as a writer was undermined by a new generation of avant-gardists.
 He died in isolation, destitution and obscurity in Warsaw in 1929.
 He never married and had no children.

 Antoni Lange was a friend of Stéphane Mallarmé, Jan Kasprowicz and Stanisław Przybyszewski.

-There are only two portraits of Lange, one of them was painted by Stanisław Wyspiański in 1890.
+There are only two portraits of Lange, one of which was painted by Stanisław Wyspiański in 1890.